-Our ultimate goal is that this document will be used to start the conversation about authorship for a diverse range of products that evolve as part of the CNH-Lakes project.
-This document provides guiding principles for all CNH-Lakes manuscripts.
-We use the term manuscripts here to refer to a broad range of scholarly contributions that may emanate from the CNH-Lakes project (e.g., journal articles, reports, posters, presentations, webinars, software, blogs, etc.).
-These guidelines will continue to apply to manuscripts after the active portion of the grant is completed.
+The objective of this document is to facilitate conversation about authorship for a diverse range of products that evolve as part of the CNH-Lakes project.
+This document provides guiding principles for all CNH-Lakes manuscripts, where we use the term "manuscript" to refer to the range of scholarly contributions that may emanate from the CNH-Lakes project (e.g., journal articles, reports, posters, presentations, webinars, software, blogs, etc.).
+These guidelines continue to apply to manuscripts produced by the project after the grant's official project period.

-These guidelines are a living document that may change over time to reflect changing team membership, CNH-Lakes project goals, and effective strategies for managing collaboration and recognition of the diverse contributions of team members.
+These guidelines are a living document that will change over time to reflect dynamics in team membership, CNH-Lakes project goals, strategies for managing collaboration, and recognition of the diverse contributions of team members.
 These guidelines will be discussed and revised as necessary throughout the project.
-The leadership team will place these guidelines as a discussion item on a team call teleconference at least twice a year for the duration of the CNH Lakes project.
+The leadership team will place these guidelines as a discussion item on a teamteleconference at least twice a year for the duration of the project.
 We encourage team members to contact the CNH-Lakes Steering Committee if they would like additional discussion of these guidelines in project meetings.

 Our team philosophy is to be inclusive, transparent, and communicative about authorship throughout the development of manuscripts.
-To that end, these guidelines establish a framework for initiating communication about authorship when manuscripts are conceived as well as guidelines to ensure ongoing communication about authorship throughout manuscript development and the publication process.
+To that end, these guidelines establish a framework for initiating communication about authorship when manuscripts are conceived, as well as guidelines to ensure ongoing communication about authorship throughout manuscript development and publication.

-Our authorship policy is founded on three principles: 1) the team will be proactive in identifying manuscripts expected from research activities and notifying other team members when new manuscript opportunities arise so that all interested individuals have an opportunity to participate, 2) upon initiation of a manuscript, the lead author(s) will contact all CNH-Lakes team members by e-mail to identify potential co-authors who wish to be actively involved in manuscript development, and 3) the co-authors work with the lead author(s) to track their contributions to the manuscript throughout the research activity.
+Our authorship policy is founded on three principles:

+- the team will be proactive in identifying manuscripts expected from research activities and notifying other team members when new manuscript opportunities arise so that all interested individuals have an opportunity to participate; - upon initiation of a manuscript, the lead author(s) will contact all CNH-Lakes team members by e-mail to identify potential co-authors who wish to be actively involved in manuscript development; and - 3) co-authors work with lead author(s) to track their contributions to the manuscript throughout the research activity.

 We will use the Organic Data Science (ODS) system to identify all potential manuscripts and track manuscript development and co-author contributions.
-This process will ensure transparency in manuscript development and communicate ongoing manuscript activities to the entire CNH-Lakes team, regardless of co-authorship status.
-Using the ODS system will ensure that a written record is kept of co-authorship and authorship ordering for the final, published manuscript throughout manuscript development and the identification of authorship roles.
+This process will ensure transparency in manuscript development and communication of ongoing manuscript activities to the entire CNH-Lakes team, regardless of co-authorship status.
+Using the ODS system will ensure that throughout manuscript development a written record is kept of co-authorship and authorship ordering for the final, published manuscript.
 We encourage lead author(s) to initiate a dialogue with co-authors about the ordering of authors on manuscripts early in manuscript development and to facilitate ongoing discussion of ordering as author contributions evolve.
 Note: the ODS system will be used primarily to track manuscript progress; it is not expected that draft manuscripts will be posted on the ODS system.

-1) Contacting potential co-authors:
+1) Contacting potential co-authors